 Forming a team

-At this stage, relevant skills in QA and QC are selected, and a manager and a team leader are assigned.
+At this stage, relevant skills in both QA testing and QC are selected, and a manager and a team leader are assigned.
 Interviews with each specialist are conducted according to the client’s wishes.
 The team’s final composition is agreed upon with the client, after which we assign duties and draw up a work plan.

 Important issues are discussed, and decisions are made together in a format optimal for the team.
 For example, they organize brainstorming meetings in which each specialist offers their vision for solving problems.
 Interviews with users to clarify and detail requirements and Three Amigo Sessions, in which the developer, tester, and product owner participate, are also useful.